bayareala8s/DevOps-On-AWS/Docker/README.md

 2. Build the Docker image using the following command:

-docker build -t messages-app .
+docker build -t messages-app:1.0.0-dev-commit-SHA .

 3. Run the Docker image using the following command: